wecacuee/DhBaSiCoICLR2019/reviews/response-to-reviewer3.md

    current state is same as the goal state.
 Also note that just like HER, our episodes are of fixed length and do not terminate on reaching the goal.

-   To further this in the paper, we have added reward structure details to the Introduction (section 1, paragraph 3) and the Experiments section (section 5, end of paragraph 1).
+   To further clarify this in the paper, we have added reward structure details to the Introduction (section 1, paragraph 3) and the Experiments section (section 5, end of paragraph 1).